 Both headphones are comfortable enough; it is mostly a matter of personal preference; I cannot pick a winner.

-Which One Is The Better Performer?
+Which One Has The Better Sound Quality?

 Things take a turn here when it comes to the most critical department which is sound quality.